dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 following abbreviations describe this form:

 - `yyyy`: a four-digit numeral that represents the year.
 The value cannot start with a minus (-) or a plus (+) sign.
   0001 is the lexical representation of the year 1 of the Common Era (also known as 1 AD).
 The value cannot be 0000.
+The calendar is always the Gregorian calendar.
 - `mm`: a two-digit numeral that represents the month
 - `dd`: a two-digit numeral that represents the day
 - `hh`: a two-digit numeral representing the hours.
 Must be between 0 and 23